austindatamanagement/RetailDemo/LabGuide100.md

 ![](./images/100/Part_2_Step_6_5.png)

 -   A preview will pop up where you can view some details about the data you are loading.
 Proceed by entering in a **Table Name**.
 For this lab, use **TRANSACTION_HISTORY** for the table name.
 The Error Table Name will be constructed automatically.
+For primary keys, leave the **Identity Column** option selected.

 ![](./images/100/Part_2_Step_6_6.png)